PrincetonUniversity/hpc_beginning_workshop/docs/connecting/index.md

 ## A few caveats
 These instructions assume you are:
   1. Princeton University faculty, student, or staff
-  2. Are connecting from the campus wireless or
+  2. Are connecting from the campus wireless for Adroit (or through Nobel)
-  3. Are connecting from the campus VPN
+  3. Are connecting from the campus VPN or a wired connection for Tigress systems (or through Nobel).
   4. Are connecting with Duo Authentication for Nobel
   5. Have an account on the system you're looking to connect to.
-You can register for
+You can register for [Nobel](https://www.princeton.edu/researchcomputing/computational-hardware/nobel/usage-guidelines/) and [Adroit](https://www.princeton.edu/researchcomputing/computational-hardware/adroit/registration/) here.

-  [Nobel](https://www.princeton.edu/researchcomputing/computational-hardware/nobel/usage-guidelines/)
-  and [Adroit](https://www.princeton.edu/researchcomputing/computational-hardware/adroit/registration/)
-  here.
 (Note: You will need to login using your university credentials).